UNIT OPENING HOURS

 Folic Acid.
 There is very real evidence that the incidence of abnormalities of the brain and spine of a baby are greatly reduced if patients are taking Folic Acid at the time of conception and thereafter.
 Please have a word with your own doctor about this, or you can buy appropriate supplements at any chemist.
 Please start to take these supplements at any time prior to treatment.

 Smoking.
 There is data available to show that the likelihood of IVF being successful is reduced if either partner smokes.
 We cannot emphasise too strongly the advantages of stopping at this stage.
+NHS-funded treatment will not be provided if either partner smokes or is using any for of nicotine replacement therapy.

 Rubella.
 We would expect all patients to have had a check that they are immune to rubella prior to starting treatment.